 Unfortunately, some victims don’t recognize the indications of domestic violence because they’re rather close to the abuser.
 Warning signs of abuse include:

 North Carolina’s laws on domestic violence are harsh on offenders, providing multiple legal options for protection.
-Depending on your circumstances, you should talk to a domestic violence lawyer about the two primary types of proceedings in court:
+Depending on your circumstances, you should talk to a domestic violence abuse attorney about the two primary types of proceedings in court:

 This may be an appropriate legal route when you need powerful, emergency protection against an abuser.
 These orders are temporary.
 There is no notice required, and the accused won’t have the chance to appear in court, so you can feel at ease with your domestic violence attorney at your side.